Peter Fitzek: Kingdom of Germany

 Fitzek developed a kingdom, based on a mixture of Germanic new medicine and esoteric political theories.
 According to its founding certificate, the Kingdom of Germany (KRD) group was founded in September 2012 in Lutherstadt Wittenberg, Saxony-Anhalt.
 He promotes the KRD by proclaiming that companies within KRD are tax and declaration-free.
 In 2023, there were a number of illegal companies nationwide that call themselves “Company in the KRD”.
 The claim is misleading because joining the KRD does not exempt from paying taxes to the Federal Republic of Germany.

 Kingdom of Germany (Königreich Deutschland, KRD) claims to have about 5,000 members and its own currency, a bank, and social security.
 KRD consists of several properties around the city of Wittenberg, southwest of Berlin.
 There the Kingdom opened their headquarters “Wittenberg Light Center” on the site of a former meat canning factory.
 There KRD holds various esoteric day and weekend seminars.
 The content of the seminar “CANCER in the light of the latest findings” includes, among other things, the ideas of the Germanic New Medicine of the cancer miracle healer Ryke Geerd Hamer.

 At the beginning of 2022, the KRD was able to acquire two properties in Saxony.
 The group intends to build self-sufficient structures there and create a self-governing “national territory”.

 KRD representative offices were forcibly closed.
 KRD's illegal health insurance company GemeinwohlKasse was closed by BaFin in February 2023.
 Fitzek continued the unauthorized business despite administrative enforcement measures.

 At the end of November 2023, the Federal Financial Supervisory Authority BaFin searched branches of the sect in 10 federal states.
 With 200 officers supported by officers of German Bundesbank and federal and state criminal and riot police.
 BaFin collected evidence of illicit financial transactions in the Kingdom of Germany as well as the connections and networks of this association, as banking and insurance transactions were carried out without permission.

 The group has been under surveillance by German intelligence services, who consider the group a potential threat.
 BfV classifies KRD as an extremist group.

 KRD aims to override the current legal system of democratic Germany and replace it with its own system in which democratic principles and laws should have no validity.
 In its military constitution, the kingdom writes that every German should be taught basic knowledge about self-defense with and without weapons.
 Since state order is not accepted, violence against it is legitimized as “self-defense” by KRD.

-In 2025, the German government banned the Kingdom of Germany, Public Prosecutor General arresting Fitzek and three of his top lieutenants.
+In 2025, the German government banned the Kingdom of Germany, with the Public Prosecutor General arresting Fitzek and three of his top lieutenants.